-9.113 Telecommunications systems have developed rapidly in the past decade and have become an essential element of modern life.
-Current planning guidance is set out in Planning Policy Guidance Note 8 "Telecommunications" (December 1992), supplemented by Circular 04/99 'Planning for telecommunications'.
-The Government's general policy on telecommunications is to facilitate the growth of new and existing systems, whilst at the same time protecting the amenity in both urban and rural areas, recognising the potential adverse effect of such developments.

-- 9.114 The installation of much telecommunications equipment benefits from permitted Development rights under the Town and Country Planning (General Permitted Development) Order 1995 (as amended), for example, a single satellite antenna on or within the curtilage of a dwelling. - 9.115 Where planning permission is required:
+- 9.113 Telecommunications systems have developed rapidly in the past decade and have become an essential element of modern life.
+Current planning guidance is set out in Planning Policy Guidance Note 8 (Revised) "Telecommunications" (August 2001).
+The Government's general policy on telecommunications is to facilitate the growth of new and existing systems, whilst at the same time protecting the amenity in both urban and rural areas, recognising the potential adverse effect of such developments. - 9.114 The installation of much telecommunications equipment benefits from permitted Development rights under the Town and Country Planning (General Permitted Development) Order 1995 (as amended), for example, a single satellite antenna on or within the curtilage of a dwelling. - 9.115 Where planning permission is required: